 - Please contact the requesting school district for their 2020-21 application window period.

 - Supporting documentation must be submitted with your application or it will delay processing.

-- Application must be submitted in person or mailed to the IUSD District Office.
-The district office is located at 5050 Barranca Pkwy, Irvine 92604 and open from 8:00am-5:00pm, Monday-Friday.
+- Application must be mailed to the IUSD District Office at the attention of Student Services.
+The district office address is: 5050 Barranca Pkwy, Irvine 92604.

 > INCOMing Interdistrict Transfers: RequesTs to Attend iusd Schools: